pragyyyyaa/pragyyyyaa/README.md

 ---

 ## 🚀 `Interests & Work`
 My work reflects a blend of curiosity and practical application.
-I have explored **demand forecasting** using **Moving Averages, Exponential Smoothing & ARIMA** to **model consumer trends, forecasting, and feature selection**, I have also developed several **Regression & Classification models** through, SLR, MLR, Logit, and Decision trees.
-Learned application of  SMOTE to address the imbalance in data.
+I have explored **demand forecasting** using **Moving Averages, Exponential Smoothing & ARIMA** to **model consumer trends, forecasting, and feature selection**, I have also developed several **Regression & Classification models** through, **SLR, MLR, Logit, and Decision trees**.
+Learned application of  **SMOTE** to address the imbalance in data.
 In the area of business strategy, I have used **Exploratory Data Analysis**, **Power BI/Tableau dashboards** for **uncovering gaps, business insights for decision making, KPI tracking and reporting**.
-Beyond analytics, I initiated **MealBridge**, a non-profit platform connecting donors and volunteers to support underprivileged communities - a project that combines empathy with innovation.
-These pursuits not only highlight my interests but also reflect my growing capabilities as a data-driven problem solver.
+Beyond analytics, I have pursued a range of creative and leadership-driven interests.
+I published my first poetry book, took part in student councils and volunteering initiatives, and explored entrepreneurial ideas such as MealBridge, a conceptual platform designed to connect donors and volunteers to support underprivileged communities.
+These experiences—spanning creativity, social impact, and innovation -highlight not just my interests but also my evolving capabilities as a data-driven problem solver.

 ---